matiasct/demo-project/README.md

 ## Other Requirements:

 - Each api call should be optimized according the selected level of detail.
-- The project must be extensible within the main workflow. i.e., leave logging of who is sending which messages.
+- Project must be testeable.
+- Don't repeat yourself.
+- Keep it simple